Bounded Distance-control for Multi-UAV Formation Safety and Preservation in Target-tracking Applications: Introduction

-Extensive work has been done in the area of multi-objective multi-agent systems, with collision avoidance included as a constraint in the formulation of Lyapunov-like barrier functions \cite{panagou2016}.
-Formation control and preservation in the presence of communication and measurement uncertainties are discussed in \cite{han2019}.
-In line with the formation preservation requirements of a collaborative target tracking application, we build on the idea of graph rigidity theory of formation control \cite{zhao2019}, by specifying bounds on inter-agent distances.
-In doing so, \begin{enumerate} \item the formulation allows minimal deviation of the inter-agent distances from the reference distances in a rigid formation, thus accounting for decentralised control applications which suffer from limited communication bandwidth and processing power, requiring operating bounds instead of a set point. \item the formulation also constrains agent-relative motion, thus maintaining the topology of the formation. \end{enumerate} We enforce the aforementioned bounds using barrier Lyapunov functions \cite{tee2009barrier, gul_2021} (BLFs) and construct Lyapunov-like functions for a multi-objective problem using decentralised control.
-Collaborative target-tracking applications may require the UAVs to track targets farther away, and the Lyapunov function-based multi-objective formulations, as presented in this paper, require one or a few objectives (formation preservation) to be given a higher priority.
-Thus, existing approaches to Lyapunov function-based formation control \cite{keymasi_2020} do not apply to problems with such requirements.
-Further, existing literature \cite{khaledyan_2019} relies on assigning leader-follower roles to the agents in a formation, thus avoiding multi-objective control formulations for the agents.
+Collaborative target-tracking applications may require the UAVs to track targets farther away, and the Lyapunov function-based multi-objective formulations presented in this paper require one or a few objectives (formation safety and preservation) to be given a higher priority.
+Thus, existing approaches to Lyapunov function-based formation control \cite{zhang2016,keymasi2020} do not apply to problems with such requirements.
+Further, existing literature relies on assigning leader-follower roles to the agents in a formation, and creating virtual formations,\cite{oladapo2016} thus avoiding multi-objective control formulations for the agents.
 In contrast to this, we assume homogeneous roles for the agents in our work and present a multi-objective constrained control algorithm for each agent in the formation.
-Results with a kinematic model of agents, as well as with hexa-rotor models in the ROS environment, are presented to demonstrate the practical applicability of the proposed formulation and associated control.
+The use of BLFs in our approach inherently yields a distributed distance preservation control law as compared to a centralized control formulation using \textbf{control barrier functions (CBFs)}.\cite{hegde2022} Further, it does not explicitly require an assumption to be made on the distance preservation efforts by the UAVs, as done in Alonso-Mora et al.\cite{mora2015} {The significant contributions of this paper are summarized below.} \begin{enumerate} \item {The proposition of} a Lyapunov-like barrier function-based distributed-decentralized formation control law for applications that require minimal deviation of the inter-UAV distances from the reference distances, for safe operation of the formation. \item {The proposition of} a formation control law with a homogeneous treatment of the UAVs without any assumption on the contribution of each UAV towards the collective distance preservation objective. \item The inherent inclusion of constraints in the formation control law and the avoidance of solving a distributed optimization problem with coupled constraints. \end{enumerate} Results with a kinematic model of agents, as well as with hexa-rotor models in the \textbf{Robot Operating System (ROS)} environment, and accounting for control saturation are presented to demonstrate the practical applicability of the proposed formulation and associated control.